About the Greater Cincinnati Regional Climate Collaborative

 Meet the Climate Action Team

 Savannah has extensive professional experience across the fields of public policy, research, and environmental sciences, and has previously led climate, equity, and community engagement initiatives for public institutions such as the City of Cincinnati, Indiana University’s Environmental Resilience Institute, and US EPA.
 She currently serves as the Director for the Climate Safe Neighborhoods Partnership, a collaboration with Groundwork Ohio River Valley.
-She holds an MA in Public Affairs and MS in Environmental Science from Indiana University's O'Neill School for Public and Environmental Affairs, and BA in Economics and Environmental Studies from Oberlin College.
+She holds a Master of Public Affairs and Master of Science in Environmental Science from Indiana University's O'Neill School for Public and Environmental Affairs, and Bachelor of Arts in Economics and Environmental Studies from Oberlin College.

 The Regional Climate Collaborative Executive Board will work will work with Green Umbrella to set the strategy and work closely with the staff to implement.
 Green Umbrella will accept applications from RCC members from December 1 through February 15, 2023.
 Check back in for application and election details in December.
 To learn more, contact Climate Action Director Savannah Sullivan at email@example.com.